 A Fairer Stockton-on-Tees

-We have affluent areas alongside areas of deprivation.
-9 of our wards are in the 10% most deprived in the country and there's an average male life expectancy gap of 21 years between the most and least deprived areas.
+A Fairer Stockton-on-Tees (FSOT) is the strategic framework for tackling inequalities in the Borough.
+The impact of inequalities is significant and impacts on quality of life, life chances and life expectancy.
+We have affluent areas alongside disadvantaged areas in the Borough.
+Nine of our 26 wards are in the 10% most deprived in the country and there is an average male life expectancy gap of 21 years between the most and least deprived areas.

 - tackling fundamental issues across the Borough as a whole

-- focus on reducing the inequalities faced by disadvantaged communities
+- reducing the inequalities faced by disadvantaged communities

-- review the Council's role as a major employer, commissioner and purchaser
+- reviewing the impact of the Council as a major employer, commissioner and purchaser

 The framework is one of the key priorities of the Council Plan.